-Once you reach Soda Springs, there is a sign saying to do not continue if you are not fit and etc. This is the place to turn back, as our driver told us, because the next step, or steps, are what they call the “Devil ‘Staircase”.
+Once you reach Soda Springs, there is a sign saying to do not continue if you are not fit and etc. This is the place to turn back, as our driver told us, because the next step, or steps, are what they call the “Devil’s Staircase”.
 You will find out why it has that name.
 This is the hardest part – one hour of stairs! – and it brings you all the way up from Soda Springs to Red Crater (top of the track, excluding summit trek).

 From that part, it’s the beginning of the way down.
-My legs were not helping anymore; ground was wet, steep and slippery.
+My legs were not helping anymore.
+The ground was wet, steep and slippery.
 Both sides of the mountain are hills and I confess I was scared.
 That is, I believe, the part that took more time: I was going down very slowly, one tiny step at the time.

-The way down is longer, around 13km, it has a mix of rocks, dirt and then rain forest closer to the end.
+The way down is longer, around 13km, it has a mix of rocks, dirt and then rainforest, closer to the end.

 - Water, water, and water – at least 2 liters, more if you can

-- Food (brought a sandwich)
+- Food (I brought a sandwich)

 - Camera for photos / recording

 - Plastic bag or a waterproof case for the camera like the one below